 Creative, cultural and heritage organisations working across any art form, such as visual arts, dance, theatre, literature, performance, music, heritage, architecture, design, circus, festivals, craft and fashion.
 This includes higher education institutions, local authorities, social enterprises, charities and companies operating in the cultural and creative sectors.

 The applicants (the project leader and the partners) must be active in the cultural and creative sectors and be legally established in one of the countries participating in the Culture sub-programme of Creative Europe.
-Both the project leader and partners must be in a position to demonstrate their existence as a legal entity for at least 2 years on the date of the deadline for submission.
+Both the project leader and partners must be in a position to demonstrate their existence as a legal entity at the deadline for submission.